AdobeDocs/campaign-web.en/help/v8/personalization/gs-personalization.md

 As a marketer, it is crucial to target customers who are genuinely interested in your offerings and to engage themby providing effective and relevant content.
 Given the diverse range of recipients you encounter, creating multiple pieces of marketing content to appeal to different people can be time-consuming and wasteful.
 This is where dynamic content comes into play.

-Adobe Campaign web dynamic content capabilities allows you to customize your content based on the information you have gathered about your recipients.
+Adobe Campaign Web dynamic content capabilities allows you to customize your content based on the information you have gathered about your recipients.
 By utilizing dynamic content, you ensure that your marketing efforts are more relevant, avoiding marketing unwanted or unnecessary products or services.
 This approach makes your content more appealing and increases the likelihood of it being read.
 Moreover, it enables you to personalize your content, making recipients feel like they are receiving information from a person rather than a machine.

 ## How to make your content dynamic? {#make-content-dyn}